The Power of Duality: Response Time Analysis meets Integer Programming: Introduction

-We refer to the problem to compute $r_n$ as \emph{response time computation} (RTC).
+We refer to the problem of the computation of $r_n$ as \emph{response time computation} (RTC).

 For \ac{FP} scheduling, RTC is NP-hard in general due to Eisenbrand and Rothvoß \cite{DBLP:conf/rtss/EisenbrandR08} even for $\jitter=0$ and it is even hard to approximate within a constant factor.
-However, for harmonic periods it is polynomial which is a great result by Bonifaci~et~al.~\cite{DBLP:conf/rtss/BonifaciMMW13} and it may even be computed in near-linear time, cf. Nguyen~et~al.~\cite{DBLP:conf/iwoca/NguyenGJ22}.
+However, for jitter-free task systems with harmonic periods it is polynomial which is a great result by Bonifaci~et~al.~\cite{DBLP:conf/rtss/BonifaciMMW13} and it may even be computed in near-linear time, cf. Nguyen~et~al.~\cite{DBLP:conf/iwoca/NguyenGJ22}.

-The computation of response times in real-time systems is often treated as a fixed point problem, where one aims for the smallest fixed point $t$ to the fixed point equation \(\Phi(t) = t\) where $\Phi(t) = c_n+\sum_{i<n}c_i\ceil{(t+\jitter_i)/p_i}$.
-Especially, this allows to argue about intersections of $\Phi$ with the identity function.
-However, in this paper we present a whole new approach.
+The computation of response times in real-time systems is often treated as a fixed point problem, where one aims for the least fixed point to the fixed point equation $\Phi(t) = t$ where $\Phi(t) = c_n+\sum_{i<n}c_i\ceil{(t+\jitter_i)/p_i}$.
+The computation of least fixed points (e.g. \cite{DBLP:books/daglib/0095988,DBLP:books/sp/Libkin04}) is an important topic in order theory and logic with many applications, for example in denotational semantics.
+As such, the new approach which we present in this paper may also be used to find least fixed points of suitable fixed point problems .

-\subparagraph*{Mixing Set}
+\paragraph*{Mixing Set}

 In the \textsc{Mixing Set} problem one is given capacities $a\in\Q^n$ and a right-hand side $b\in\Q^n$ and the goal is to find a solution $(s,x)\in\R_{\geq 0}\times\Z^n$ which optimizes a linear objective function while satisfying the following system of inequalities: